05F5/05f5/_sessions/2024/2805-translating-adoption-into-commercial-success.md

 ---
 title: Translating Widespread Adoption Into Commercial Success
-description: Insights on how to convert adoption into revenue
+description: Insights on how to convert adoption into revenue.
 people: [garima-kapoor]
 session_id: 2805
 session_start: 2024-05-28 11:40:00 Z